prodigeris/rajonas-coding-school/exercises/basic/where-is-my-delivery.md

 # Example

-Assuming that the office location is `54.89077, 23.919353` (Kaunas), when the user supplies location of `54.687416,25.28004` (Vilnius), you would need to return: `138 km`
+Assuming that the office location is `54.89077, 23.919353` (Kaunas), when the user supplies the location of `54.687416,25.28004` (Vilnius), you would need to return: `138 km`

 ### Note

-- Assume that skipped prompts for numbers are `0.00`
+- Skipped prompts for coordinates will return `NaN`.
 - This formula doesn't work on the Earth because the Earth is a sphere (or is it?).
-In a real world scenario, you would have to use [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).
+In a real-world scenario, you would have to use the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).